cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.evaluation-delay-duration
 [ruler_evaluation_delay_duration: <duration> | default = 0s]

-# Maximum number of queriers that can handle requests for single user.
-If set to
+# Maximum number of queriers that can handle requests for a single user.
+If set
-# 0, or value less than number of available queriers, all queriers will handle
+# to 0 or value higher than number of available queriers, *all* queriers will
-# given user's requests.
-Each frontend will select the same queriers (if they
+# handle requests for the user.
+Each frontend will select the same set of
+# queriers for the same user (given that all queriers are connected to all
-# are connected to all frontends).
-Note that this only works with queriers
+# frontends).
+This option only works with queriers connecting to the
-# connecting to the query-frontend, not when using downstream URL.
+# query-frontend, not when using downstream URL.
 # CLI flag: -frontend.max-queriers-per-user
 [max_queriers_per_user: <int> | default = 0]